alec-deason/virtual_modular/README.md

 virtual_modular is an experimental software modular synth and livecoding environment intended to be used for generative composition, sound design and dynamic music in interactive projects.

-In it's current form it's exploratory and while some parts are relatively polished, others are largely dumping grounds for ideas.
-It is finished enough to be used to make sounds, both interactively and as an embedded sound engine.
+In its current form it's exploratory and while some parts are relatively polished, others are largely dumping grounds for ideas.
+It is finished enough to be used for composition and sound design, both interactively and as an embedded sound engine.
 [This playlist](https://soundcloud.com/user-166463215/sets/realtime-synth) contains some example tracks which are raw recordings of the synth with no post-processing.

 # To Use